felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 {{< figure src="/img/folded-corners-system.png" position="center" caption="" >}}

 I can't overstate how useful this is.
-It make it feel like no moment spent reading or taking notes is wasted.
+It gives the feeling that no moment spent reading or taking notes is wasted.
 Whenever something else needs my attention, I simply fold the corner, fully aware that whenever I'll come back to the book, I will know exactly what I was up to.
 Simply put,